 But the second recipe that called for Borax was workable, and felt a bit like fate because my daughter’s nursery school teacher made up a big batch of it last week.
 This also fell on the heels of reading the Ooey Gooey Handbook (affiliate), which is FILLED with all sorts of luscious recipes like this one.
 If you’re into this sort of thing, this book is fabulous!
 You can follow Lisa Murphy of Ooey Gooey on Facebook for loads of good information.

-This particular slime is also called Flubber, Gluep, Glurch, or Gak, and it’s made from glue, water, and the tiniest bit of Borax (a mild powdered laundry soap).
+This particular slime, also called Flubber, Gluep, Glurch, or Gak, is made from glue, water, and the tiniest bit of Borax (a mild powdered laundry soap).

 Borax is soap and it’s toxic, so please use your best judgment and common sense if you choose to use this with young children.